Tour Length

 South Africa: World-class Safaris

 South Africa is one of my favourite places to go on safari, with all the necessary ingredients for a wildlife experience that will begin your enduring love affair with the continent.
-Primary among these ingredients is the wildlife....
+Primary among these ingredients is the wildlife.
+Nowhere...

 Lucy is travel writer for a range of publications, including Lonely Planet's guides to Africa, Southern Africa and South Africa.

-An array of animals
+An Array of Animals

 Of all the African countries people visit on safari trips, South Africa is probably the easiest to travel around.
-Infrastructure is excellent, accommodation for every budget is abundant and wildlife-watching opportunities stretch far beyond...
+Infrastructure is excellent, accommodation for every budget is abundant and wildlife-viewing opportunities stretch far beyond...